nhatbui/compakt/README.md

 As you can see, there's still a lot to be done!

 ## Features
-* Compresses repeated words e.g. "kappa kappa kappa" = "kappa x3"
-* Compresses repeated emotes similar to how words are compressed.
+* Compresses longest repeated, non-overlapping "phrase" e.g. "Kappa Yolo Kappa Yolo" becomes "Kappa Yolo x2".
 * Repeated messages are grouped together.
 * Hover to see a list of all the users who uttered the same message.